 Defined Benefit Plan.
 The Association has a defined pension benefit plan, which covers employees from their date of hire, if the employee is scheduled to work at least 1,000 hours in a twelve-month period.
 Pension benefits are based on years of service and the employee's compensation during the five highest consecutive years' earnings from the last ten years of employment.
 An employee's benefits vest 5 years from date of hire.
 The Association makes contributions to the plan that complies with the minimum funding provisions of the Employee Retirement Income Security Act.
 Such contributions are included in general expenses.
+As of December 31, 2013 and 2012, the Association accrued in accordance with actuarially determined amounts with an offset to the pension cost accrual for the incremental asset amortization.

-The following sets forth a summary of projected benefit obligations, plan assets, funded status, benefit costs and assumptions of the defined pension benefit plan as follows:
+The following sets forth a summary of projected benefit obligations, plan assets, funder d status, benefit costs and assumptions of the defined pension benefit plan as follows: